mlfmonde/cluster_lab/README.md

 Finaly that can be an example of ways to spawn virtual machine for test environment.

+## Integration tests

+To get more information about what is tested and how launch test refer to [this README](integration_testing/README.md) in the integration_testting sub directory

 ## Workstation or host requirements